-Staff development, monitoring and evaluation
+14 Staff development, monitoring and welfare

-Each adult working within the Early Years has the opportunity to attend a range of training courses.
-We aim to ensure that staff receive a breadth of suitable training by identifying their particular needs, areas of interest and identified areas for development in the school or Early Years.
+We aim to ensure that staff receive a breadth of suitable training by identifying particular needs, areas of interest and identified areas for development in the school or Early Years.
 The school holds regular INSET training days and staff led training on areas of their expertise during staff meetings.